moeqadda/floyd-recursion/readme.md

 ## Testing

 You may find the testing script inside the testing folder in the repository.
+The tests were ran individually.

 ## Performance Comparison